 Category: Household goods

 Sugar Closet is a cute bath salt with a doll inside, this is so kids can enjoy collecting them.
-As it is targeted for kids, the promotion was done using young influencers who have the same target audience.
-Noenon, a lifestyle youtuber, showed how to use it and this made many Japanese people interested in buying the product.
+As it is targeted at kids, the promotion was done using young influencers who have the same target audience.
+Noenon, a lifestyle YouTuber, showed how to use it and this made many Japanese people interested in buying the product.

 8. Botanist